Neil Midlane, PhD

 But, his passion for conservation kept tugging, so he completed a part-time Master’s in Environmental Management, also at Stellenbosch.
 This proved a springboard to get back into the bush.
 In 2010, he founded and ran the Kafue Lion Project in Zambia’s enormous Kafue National Park.
 His three years in the field culminated in a PhD in Zoology from the University of Cape Town.
 His work produced the first reliable estimates of this important lion population, and led to ongoing interventions in the park to protect its precious wildlife.

-After completing his PhD, Neil joined ecotourism company Singita as their first Conservation Manager, where he was instrumental in developing the company’s conservation strategy.
+After completing his PhD, Neil spent 5 years at ecotourism company Singita as their first Conservation Manager, where he was instrumental in developing the company’s conservation strategy.
+This was followed by a 3 year stint as Group Impact Manager of Wilderness Safaris.

 He is a member of the African Lion Working Group, the Mozambique Carnivore Working Group, the KAZA Elephant Working Group, the KAZA Carnivore Working Group and the Trans-Frontier Conservation Specialist Group.